arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/arduino-stella/product.md

 sku: [ABX00131]
 ---

-The Arduino Stella powered by Truesense®.
-Harness the advanced Ultra-Wideband (UWB) technology for unmatched accuracy and real-time tracking capabilities within the Portenta family.
+TrueSense powers the Arduino Stella.
+Within the Portenta family, harness the advanced Ultra-Wideband (UWB) technology for unmatched accuracy and real-time tracking capabilities.